mcdimus/demo-spring-api-versioning-and-swagger/README_2.md

 We can see all the available endpoints at once.
 However, wouldn't it be nicer to be able to select a particular version, and look only at endpoints for this particular version?
 Moreover, we have a special version `latest` which has no explicit mapping to controllers.
-Would be great to get view of the latest available version on Swagger UI as well.
+Would be great to get a view of the latest available version on Swagger UI as well.

 Additionally, we might want to add some default headers, and authorization.